tc39/notes/es7/2016-07/jul-27.md

 DT: Should the requirements be clear for ES implementations?

-BT: risk w/r to breaking change updating Unicode, larger possibility with `\p`
+BT: risk with respect to breaking change updating Unicode, larger possibility with `\p`
 - Unicode is reluctant to touch case mapping
 - characters might move